2020 Kawasaki KLX140L (KLX140RL) Long Term Owner Review

 Service Info

-I purchased the Kawasaki service manual shortly after buying the bike as I do for most of our bikes.
+I purchased the Kawasaki service manual shortly after buying the bike, as I do for most of our bikes.
 The first maintenance was due at 5 hours (or 1 month) of riding time and was pretty straight forward.
 This service includes changing the oil and filter and checking the valve clearances as well as checking a number of other items such as fasteners, air filter, controls, etc. The KLX140L has screw type valve adjusters.
 The intake valve was slightly tight by 0.01 mm, but the exhaust valve was within specification.
 I adjusted them both to be about the midpoint of their ranges.
 Subsequent maintenance intervals are at 50 hours or 6 months (100 hours or 12 months for the valve clearances).

 We had problems with the bike from day one.
 It was difficult to start (cranked over fine) and ran very poorly.
 The bike stumbled at low engine speed with very little power available, even when thoroughly warmed up.
 It was very difficult to ride the bike at slow speed.
 It was like the pilot jet was obstructed.
 The bike seemed to run ok once you got the rpms up past maybe third engine speed.
 We had the bike back to the dealer several times for service under warranty.
 The carburetor was adjusted each time and inspected once.
 They swapped out pilot jets (#38 to #42 to #40 and back to #42), tried shimming the needle (barely ridable afterwards), adjusted the air/fuel mixture screw and adjusted the idle speed.
 Sometimes it ran better at elevation, (1200 - 1500 m) and sometimes it was worse.
 Some of the adjustments they made resulted in the bike stalling at idle and difficulty starting the bike when hot.
 None of their adjustments eliminated the problems.